 ID Quality statement title Description 1.1 Prevention and early detection of melanoma Prevention and early detection of melanoma is a key priority in reducing the incidence of melanoma and improving melanoma outcomes.
-It is important that: • there are adequate prevention strategies that seek to both inform and protect the public regarding the dangers of excessive UVR exposure and its relationship to the rising incidence of melanoma. people are offered information on risk factors and the early detection of melanoma • priority is given to early detection of melanoma 1.2 Training of primary health care professionals Primary health care professionals are trained to recognise skin lesions suspicious for melanoma.
+It is important that: there are adequate prevention strategies that seek to both inform and protect the public regarding the dangers of excessive UVR exposure and its relationship to the rising incidence of melanoma. people are offered information on risk factors and the early detection of melanoma there is easily accessible information about referral pathways for anyone who is concerned about suspicious or concerning lesions.
+1.2 Training of primary health care professionals Primary health care professionals are trained to recognise skin lesions suspicious for melanoma.
 1.3 People at increased risk of melanoma People at increased risk of melanoma are identified and offered management appropriate to their level of risk.

-2.1 Timely access to services Patients referred urgently with a high suspicion of melanoma receive their first cancer treatment within 62 days of receipt of referral.
-Patients referred urgently with a biopsy-confirmed or high suspicion of melanoma including locally recurrent and metastatic melanoma and excluding melanoma in situ have their FSA within 14 days of receipt of referral.
+ID Quality statement title Description 2.1 Timely access to services Patients referred urgently with a high suspicion of melanoma receive their first cancer treatment within 62 days of receipt of referral.
+Patients referred urgently with a biopsy-confirmed or high suspicion of melanoma (including locally recurrent and metastatic melanoma and excluding melanoma in situ) have their FSA within 14 days of receipt of referral.
 Urgent diagnostic excision for lesions suspicious for melanoma occurs within 14 days of specialist assessment or image-based triage.
 Image-guided core or FNA biopsy of suspected tumour occurs within 14 days of the request being received.
-Patients with a confirmed diagnosis of melanoma including locally recurrent or metastatic melanoma and excluding melanoma in situ receive their first cancer treatment within 31 days of the decision to treat.

-ID Quality statement title Description 3.1 Patient access to trained health care professionals Patients have access to: health care professional trained in early detection and diagnosis of melanoma, including the use of dermatoscopy health care professional trained in surgical skills required to undertake excision and direct closure of in-situ or thin melanoma health care professional trained in triage and referral of patients with lesions of uncertain diagnosis, thicker melanoma and lesions at sites where surgery is difficult. melanoma clinical nurse specialist or nurse who specialises in cancer care to coordinate all aspects of their care.
+Patients with a confirmed diagnosis of melanoma (including locally recurrent or metastatic melanoma and excluding melanoma in situ) receive their first cancer treatment within 31 days of the decision to treat.
+3.1 Patient access to trained health Patients have access to: care professionals health care professional trained in early detection and diagnosis of melanoma, including the use of dermatoscopy health care professional trained in surgical skills required to undertake excision and direct closure of in-situ or thin melanoma health care professional trained in triage and referral of patients with lesions of uncertain diagnosis, thicker melanoma and lesions at sites where surgery is difficult. melanoma CNS or nurse who specialises in cancer care to coordinate all aspects of their care between secondary and primary care.
 This health professional should be a member of the MDM.
-3.2 Excision of melanocytic lesions The preferred biopsy technique for excision of melanocytic lesions suspected of being melanoma is a narrow complete excision biopsy, with 2mm margins, that encompasses the entire lesion and is of sufficient depth to avoid transection at the base.
+3.2 Excision of melanocytic lesions The preferred biopsy technique for excision of melanocytic lesions suspected of being melanoma is a narrow complete excision biopsy, with 2-mm margins, that encompasses the entire lesion and is of sufficient depth to avoid transection at the base.
 All tissue specimens are sent for formalin-fixed paraffin-embedded histopathology.
-3.3 Histopathological reporting Melanoma is reported histopathologically and staged histopathologically, clinically and radiologically in accordance with the latest 8th edition AJCC Cancer Staging Manual , 2017 Amin et al 2017 .
+3.3 Histopathological reporting Melanoma is reported histopathologically and staged histopathologically, clinically and radiologically in accordance with the latest (8th edition) AJCC Cancer Staging Manual , 2017 (Amin et al 2017).
 The pathology report for the diagnosis of primary cutaneous melanoma and lymph node metastases is structured and includes a minimum data set for TNM staging and other variables thought to affect clinical behaviour and survival.
-3.4 Time to diagnosis A diagnosis of melanoma is reported in 5 working days in 80% of cases, and 90% of cases should have a final report in 10 working days.
-Cases requiring molecular studies or additional departmental consultation are excluded from this metric; however, these cases should have a provisional report and/or notification to the requesting clinician within 10 working days.
-Pathology departments should maintain a tracking system to monitor cases awaiting diagnosis and match diagnosis with request when received back in the department.
-3.5 Sentinel node biopsy reporting The current MIA or RCPA protocol fields are recommended for processing and reporting SNB.